mhjohnso-purdue/SigbotsWebsiteNew/content/english/testimonial.md

 ---
-title: "TESTIMONIALS"
+title: "Our Officers"
 draft: false
 testimonial_slider:
 # slider item loop
-- name : "Micheal Clark"
+- name : "Max Johnson"
-  image : "images/clients/client1.jpg"
+  image : "images/clients/Max.jpeg"
-  designation : "CEO, RANDOM COMPANY" content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Dolores ad, omnis totam iusto quia?
-Excepturi itaque quaerat, quia unde delectus rem error dignissimos in iusto."
+  designation : "President, Event Coordinator" content : "Max Johnson is a Junior studying Multidisciplinary Engineering with a minor in Computer and Information Technology.
+He is in his 10th year of Vex, and has set a goal of boosting club longevity through competition hosting."

 # slider item loop
-- name : "Peter Parker"
+- name : "Ben Davis"
-  image : "images/clients/client2.jpg"
+  image : "images/clients/Ben.jpeg"
-  designation : "CEO, RANDOM COMPANY" content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Dolores ad, omnis totam iusto quia?
-Excepturi itaque quaerat, quia unde delectus rem error dignissimos in iusto."
+  designation : "PROS Lead & Electronics Lead" content : "Ben Davis is a Junior studying Electrical and Computer Engineering.
+He is our former Software Lead, and has taken a lead on our partnership with the Techpoint Foundation For Youth Coding Help Hotline"

 # slider item loop
-- name : "Jessica Jones"
+- name : "Noam Arie"
-  image : "images/clients/client3.jpg"
+  image : "images/clients/Noam.jpeg"
-  designation : "CEO, RANDOM COMPANY" content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Dolores ad, omnis totam iusto quia?
-Excepturi itaque quaerat, quia unde delectus rem error dignissimos in iusto."
+  designation : "System Admin"
+  content : "Noam Arie is a Senior studying Computer Science.
+He is also acting as the ACM system admin with additional leadership roles across the organizations, and will go to work at 84.51 after graduation."

 # custom style
 custom_class: ""